ruuda/rcl/docs/imports.md

 However, due to imports, <abbr>RCL</abbr> documents _do_ have the ability to read arbitrary files from your filesystem, and include those in the evaluation result.
-In some contexts this is undesirable, which is why <abbr>RCL</abbr> has three [sandboxing modes](rcl_evaluate.md#-sandbox-mode) to place additonal restrictions on what files can be imported.
+In some contexts this is undesirable, which is why <abbr>RCL</abbr> has [sandbox modes](rcl_evaluate.md#-sandbox-mode) to place additional restrictions on what files can be imported.